 Provide a typeset printed or typewritten instruction card mounted behind a Lexan plastic or glass cover in a stainless steel or aluminum frame.
-[Install the instructions on the interior of the FACU.][Install the frame in a conspicuous location observable from the FACU.]
+[Install the instructions on the interior of the FMCU.][Install the frame in a conspicuous location observable from the FMCU.]
 The card must show those steps to be taken by an operator when a signal is received as well as the functional operation of the system under all conditions, normal, alarm, supervisory, and trouble.
+The instructions must also include procedures for operating live voice microphones.
 The instructions and their mounting location must be approved by the Contracting Officer before being posted.

-2.3 FIRE ALARM CONTROL UNIT
+2.3 FIRE ALARM AND MASS NOTIFICATION CONTROL UNIT

-Fire Alarm Control Unit (FACU) must comply with the applicable requirements of UL 864.
+Fire Alarm and Mass Notification Control Unit (FMCU) must comply with the applicable requirements of UL 864.
 Unit must be modular, installed in a [flush][surface][semi-flush] mounted steel cabinet with hinged door and cylinder lock.
 Control unit must be clean, uncluttered, and orderly assembled containing components and equipment required to provide the specified operating and supervisory functions of the system.
 The unit must have prominent rigid plastic, phenolic or metal identification plates for LEDs, zones, controls, meters, fuses, and switches.

 - a.
 Each control unit must provide power, supervision, control, and logic for the entire system, utilizing solid state, modular components, internally mounted and arranged for easy access.
 Each control unit must be suitable for operation on a 120 volt, 60 hertz, normal building power supply.
 Provide each control unit with supervisory functions for power failure, internal component placement, and operation. - b.
-Visual indication of alarm, supervisory, or trouble initiation on the FACU must be by liquid crystal display or similar means with a minimum of 80 characters. - c.
+Visual indication of alarm, supervisory, or trouble initiation on the FMCU must be by liquid crystal display or similar means with a minimum of 80 characters.
+The mass notification control unit must have the capability of temporarily deactivate the fire alarm audible notification messages while delivering voice messages. - c.
 Nameplates for fuses must also include ampere rating.
 Separate alarm and trouble LEDs must be provided for each zone alarm.
 These LEDs must be located on the exterior of the cabinet door or be visible through the cabinet door.
-Control unit switches must be within the locked cabinet. - d.
+Control unit switches must be within the locked cabinet.

+- d.
 A suitable means (single operation) must be provided for testing the control unit visual indicating devices (meters or LEDs).
 Meters and LEDs must be plainly visible when the cabinet door is closed.
 Signals and LEDs must be provided to indicate by zone any alarm, supervisory or trouble condition on the system.
-Each IDC must be powered and supervised so that a signal on one zone does not prevent the receipt of signals from other zones.
+Each IDC must be powered and supervised so that a signal on one zone does not prevent the receipt of signals from other zones. - e.

-- e.
 Upon restoration of power, startup must be automatic, and must not require any manual operation.
 The loss of primary power or the sequence of applying primary or emergency power must not affect the transmission of alarm, supervisory or trouble signals.
 Visual annunciators must be provided for each active zone and spare zone.